Academic Operational Policies

 Student Code of Conduct – Positive Learning and Living Environment

-2.5 In addition to this policy there may be a number of academic programs and institutional policies, guidelines and regulations that may apply and which may be administered including but not limited to an Academic School or Residence.
+In addition to this policy, there may be a number of academic programs and institutional policies, guidelines and regulations that may apply and which may be administered including, but not limited to, an Academic School or Residence.

 The terms of this mandate are prescribed by:

-- the laws to which Loyalist College is subject including human rights legislation and the AODA;
+The laws to which Loyalist College is subject including Human Rights’ legislation

 3.1 Conduct respecting the dignity and worth of every member of the Loyalist College community, free from discrimination and harassment

-In addition, Loyalist College values and fosters practices which promote the equitable treatment of all members of the Loyalist College community.
-Each individual is responsible for his/her actions at all Loyalist College approved or sponsored activities both off and on campus.
-While protecting the rights of the individual, the Loyalist College policy incorporates procedures and actions to address any and all appropriately documented complaints alleging discrimination or harassment.
-Definitions of harassment, sexual harassment, discrimination, and other terms are found in the Procedure following this Policy.
+In addition, Loyalist College values and fosters practices that promote the equitable treatment of all members of the Loyalist College community.
+Each individual is responsible for their actions at all Loyalist College approved or sponsored activities, both off and on campus.
+While protecting the rights of the individual, Loyalist College policy incorporates procedures and actions to address any and all appropriately documented complaints alleging discrimination or harassment.
+Definitions of harassment, sexual harassment, discrimination, and other terms are found in the procedures throughout this policy.

 Students will take responsibility for their own academic achievement.
-Students will demonstrate their commitment to their own goal of educational advancement by attending class, completing assigned work, and complying with copyright legislation, as outlined below.
+Students will demonstrate their commitment to their own goal of educational advancement by attending class, completing their assigned work, and complying with copyright legislation as outlined below.

-Students are expected to conduct themselves in a manner which exemplifies the values upheld by Loyalist College by preserving a safe, respectful and inclusive environment for all our college community.
+Students are expected to conduct themselves in a manner that exemplifies the values upheld by Loyalist College by preserving a safe, respectful and inclusive environment for all of our college community.
 Prohibited conduct is identified on a continuum based on relative harm to or impact on the rights of others.
 Cumulative or repeated behaviour will result in an increasing level of sanction, although the incident on its own may not warrant the recommended outcome.
-The Loyalist College Behaviour Responsibility Protocol (Appendix A) outlines the four levels of violation and the corresponding sanction in response to any behaviour contravening this code.
+The Loyalist College Behaviour Responsibility Protocol (appendix A) outlines the four (4) levels of violation and the corresponding sanction in response to any behaviour contravening this code.

-Further, no person shall cause by action, threat or otherwise, a disturbance that the member knows obstructs any activity organized by the college or the right of another member of members to carry on their legitimate activities, to speak or to associate with others.
-For example, peaceful picketing or other activity outside a class or meeting that does not substantially interfere with the communication inside, or impede access to the meeting, is an acceptable expression of dissent.
+Further, no person shall cause by action, threat or otherwise, a disturbance that the member knows or ought to know, obstructs any activity organized by the College or the right of another member or members to carry on their legitimate activities, to speak or to associate with others.
+For example, peaceful picketing or other activity outside a class or meeting is an acceptable expression of dissent.
 Silent or symbolic protest will not be considered disruption under this Code of Conduct.
-But noise that obstructs the conduct of a meeting or forcible blocking of access to an activity does constitute disruption.
+But, noise that obstructs the conduct of a meeting or other regular college business, or forcible blocking of access to an activity does constitute disruption.

-Inappropriate behaviour that constitutes a minor or major offence as defined in the Loyalist College Behaviour Responsibility Protocol (see Appendix A) may be dealt with according to the procedures outlined in that protocol.
-Fair warning is given that we reserve the right to initiate a Violence Threat/Risk Assessment when a member of the Loyalist community behaves in a manner jeopardizing the safety and security of Loyalist College (Appendix B).
+Inappropriate behaviour that constitutes a minor or major offence as defined in the Loyalist College Behaviour Responsibility Protocol (appendix A), may be dealt with according to the procedures outlined in that protocol.
+Fair warning is given that we reserve the right to initiate a Violence Threat/Risk Assessment when a member of the Loyalist community behaves in a manner jeopardizing the safety and security of Loyalist College (appendix B).

 Students will ensure that their behaviour is, at all times, respectful of others and supportive of class objectives.
 Students are not to use the classroom or online environment to:

-- attempt to use one class as a forum to complain about another class or professor;
+Attempt to use class as a forum to complain about the class or professor;

 Students are expected to:

-- identify any concerns about the conduct of other community members that is perceived as interfering wiht the safety and harmony of that individual to their faculty, dean, residence, security, or student services staff.
+Identify any concerns about the conduct of other community members that is perceived as interfering with the safety and harmony of that individual to their faculty, Dean, residence, security, or student services staff.

-In the event, audio/video recording occurs it is to be used solely for the purpose of augmenting a student’s studies.
-Faculty will inform all individuals participating in a class of any electronic recording of teaching and learning activities.
-Any such materials including course materials, lecture, and other recorded information captured in the learning environment, may not be reproduced or uploaded to publicly accessible web environments.
+In the event audio/video recording occurs, it is to be used solely for the purpose of augmenting a student’s studies.
+Faculty will inform all individuals participating in a class or any electronic recording of teaching and learning activities.
+Any such materials, including course materials, lecture, and other recorded information captured in the learning environment, may not be reproduced or uploaded to publically accessible web environments.